 Cash equivalents refer to short-term, highly liquid investments that are readily convertible to known amounts of cash and which are subject to an insignificant risk of changes in value.
-Time deposits that
+Time deposits that meet the definition above and are held for the purpose of meeting short-term cash commitments in operations are classified as cash equivalents.

-- (6) Financial assets at fair value through profit or loss - A. Financial assets at fair value through profit or loss are financial assets that are not measured at amortised cost or fair value through other comprehensive income. - B. On a regular way purchase or sale basis, financial assets at fair value through profit or loss are recognised and derecognised using trade date accounting. - C. At initial recognition, the Company measures the financial assets at fair value and recognises the transaction costs in profit or loss.
-The Company subsequently measures the financial assets at fair value, and recognises the gain or loss in profit or loss. - D. The Group recognises the dividend income when the right to receive payment is established, future economic benefits associated with the dividend will flow to the Company and the amount of the dividend can be measured reliably. - (7) Financial assets at fair value through other comprehensive income - A. Financial assets at fair value through other comprehensive income comprise equity securities which are not held for trading, and for which the Company has made an irrevocable election at initial recognition to recognise changes in fair value in other comprehensive income and debt instruments which meet all of the following criteria: - (a) The objective of the Company's business model is achieved both by collecting contractual cash flows and selling financial assets; and - (b) The assets' contractual cash flows represent solely payments of principal and interest. - B. On a regular way purchase or sale basis, financial assets at fair value through other comprehensive income are recognised and derecognised using trade date accounting. - C. At initial recognition, the Company measures the financial assets at fair value plus transaction costs.
-The Company subsequently measures the financial assets at fair value: The changes in fair value of equity investments that were recognised in other comprehensive income are reclassified to retained earnings and are not reclassified to profit or loss following the derecognition of the investment.
-Dividends are recognised as revenue when the right to receive payment is established, future economic benefits associated with the dividend will flow to the Group and the amount of the dividend can be measured reliably. - (8) Financial assets at amortised cost - A. Financial assets at amortised cost are those that meet all of the following criteria: - (a) The objective of the Company's business model is achieved by collecting contractual cash flows. - (b) The assets' contractual cash flows represent solely payments of principal and interest. - B. On a regular way purchase or sale basis, financial assets at amortised cost are recognised and derecognised using trade date accounting. - C. The Company's time deposits which do not fall under cash equivalents are those with a short maturity period and are measured at initial investment amount as the effect of discounting is immaterial.
+(6) Financial assets at fair value through profit or loss

+- A. Financial assets at fair value through profit or loss are financial assets that are not measured at amortised cost or fair value through other comprehensive income. - B. On a regular way purchase or sale basis, financial assets at fair value through profit or loss are recognised and derecognised using trade date accounting. - C. At initial recognition, the Company measures the financial assets at fair value and recognises the transaction costs in profit or loss.
+The Company subsequently measures the financial assets at fair value, and recognises the gain or loss in profit or loss.

+D. The Company recognises the dividend income when the right to receive payment is established, future economic benefits associated with the dividend will flow to the Company and the amount of the dividend can be measured reliably.

+(7) Financial assets at fair value through other comprehensive income

+- A. Financial assets at fair value through other comprehensive income comprise equity securities which are not held for trading, and for which the Company has made an irrevocable election at initial recognition to recognise changes in fair value in other comprehensive income and debt instruments which meet all of the following criteria: - (a) The objective of the Company's business model is achieved both by collecting contractual cash flows and selling financial assets; and - (b) The assets' contractual cash flows represent solely payments of principal and interest. - B. On a regular way purchase or sale basis, financial assets at fair value through other comprehensive income are recognised and derecognised using trade date accounting. - C. At initial recognition, the Company measures the financial assets at fair value plus transaction costs.
+The Company subsequently measures the financial assets at fair value:

+The changes in fair value of equity investments that were recognized in other company and its other company. - The changes in fair value of equity investments that were recognised in other comprehensive income are reclassified to retained earnings and are not reclassified to profit or loss following the derecognition of the investment.
+Dividends are recognised as revenue when the right to receive payment is established, future economic benefits associated with the dividend will flow to the Company and the amount of the dividend can be measured reliably.

+(8) Financial assets at amortised cost

+- A. Financial assets at amortised cost are those that meet all of the following criteria: - (a) The objective of the Company's business model is achieved by collecting contractual cash flows. - (b) The assets' contractual cash flows represent solely payments of principal and interest. - B. On a regular way purchase or sale basis, financial assets at amortised cost are recognised and derecognised using trade date accounting. - C. The Company's time deposits which do not fall under cash equivalents are those with a short maturity period and are measured at initial investment amount as the effect of discounting is immaterial.

-- (9) Accounts and notes receivable - A. Accounts and notes receivable entitle the Company a legal right to receive consideration in exchange for transferred goods or rendered services. - B. The short-term accounts and notes receivable without bearing interest are subsequently measured at initial invoice amount as the effect of discounting is immaterial. - (10) Impairment of financial assets
+(9) Accounts and notes receivable

+- A. Accounts and notes receivable entitle the Company a legal right to receive consideration in exchange for transferred goods or rendered services. - B. The short-term accounts and notes receivable without bearing interest are subsequently measured at initial invoice amount as the effect of discounting is immaterial.

+(10) Impairment of financial assets